Notava1ble/MathMod/README.md

 ## Features
 The features on this mod are:
-- Support for "e" and "pi" constants.
+- Support for "e" and "pi" constants
 - Player coordinate auto suggestions
+- Editable configs for decimal precision